mucommander/mucommander/readme.txt

   (ticket #258).
 - Fixed 'Move to trash' failures under GNOME (ticket #97).
 - Credentials could end up not being saved upon application exit (ticket #173).
+- Fixed connection issues when using a password containing a slash character (ticket #137).

 Known issues:
 - Some translations are not up-to-date.
 Refer to